 Treating Chronic Intestinal Pseudo Obstruction Chronic Intestinal Pseudo Obstruction is notoriously difficult to treat.
 There are numerous supportive medications, surgical options and even transplant if all options have been exhausted.
-Treatment also involves nutritional support, in mild cases a change to the FODMAP or other diet can help, in moderate cases feeding into the stomach or small bowel, and in severe cases feeding directly into the bloodstream, known as Total Parenteral Nutrition or TPN, for when the gut cannot absorb enough nutrition from tube feeds.
+Treatment also involves nutritional support, in mild cases a change to the FODMAP or other diet can help, in moderate cases feeding into the stomach or small bowel, and in severe cases feeding directly into the bloodstream, know as Total Parenteral Nutrition or TPN, for when the gut cannot absorb enough nutrition from tube feeds.
 Drug treatments Medications called prokinetics can help speed up the passage of food through the gut.
 Prokinetic (also called Gastrokinetic) drugs include Domperidone, Erythromycin, Metoclopramide, Prucalopride (Resolor), Linaclotide (Linzess), Mirtazapine and Tegaserod (list not exhaustive).
 These drugs speed up the contractions of the gut to propel food through quicker.
 There are drugs to help relieve constipation such as Movicol and Lactulose and other drugs including Bisacodyl, Senokot, Glycerin suppositories, Sodium Picosulphate, Sodium Phosphate, Ducosate, Magnesium Citrate and Magnesium Hydroxide.
 Constipation relief involves oral or gastric/jejunal tube solutions and tablets which pass through the gut, drawing water into the stool to make it softer and easier to pass, drugs to stimulate the gut to contract harder and faster, and enemas to wash the bowel out and suppositories to stimulate the bowel via the rectum.
-Also common are symptom-relieving drugs such as antiemetics (antisickness) such as Cyclizine, Metoclopramide, Ondansetron and Prochlorperazine, antispasmodics to reduce spasms, such as Buscopan, and painkillers.
-However, some painkillers can drastically worsen symptoms, as they slow the gut down, in particular opioid painkillers such as Morphine, Fentanyl, Oxycodone and Tramadol.
-Painkillers that may be helpful and do not have this effect on motility include Paracetamol (usually oral or intravenous), as well as tricyclic antidepressants such Amitriptyline, and anticonvulsants such as Gabapentin and Pregabalin (commonly used to treat neuropathic pain).
+Also common are symptom-relieving drugs such as antiemetics (antisickness) such as Cyclizine, Metoclopramide, Ondansetron and Prochlorperazine, antispasmodics to reduce spasms, such as Buscopan, and painkillers, however the latter can drastically worsen symptoms as they slow the gut down, especially opioid painkillers such as Morphine, Fentanyl, Oxycodone and Tramadol.
 Treatment aims to reduce symptoms and improve the movement and function of the gut.
 Sufferers will most likely be on a combination of different drugs.
 There is no magic pill, what works for some people doesn't work for others, and it's a case of trial and error to find the right drugs and the right combination to reduce symptoms and improve your gut function.